Draco18s/Advent-of-Code-2022/README.md

 *Day 4: Started (14 min) late because I was distracted by Slipways* *Day 5: I accidentally did part 2 for part 1 first (and had a few bugs in said).*
 *Day 6: Lost about 30-45 seconds attempting an aproach that I abandoned as soon as I realized it was going to take longer than the method I went with in the end.*
+*Day 11: Instructions were vauge about how to keep the numbers rational.
+I had the right idea at first, but due to the example data being what it was and because I was looking at the final values at the end in sorted order (not monkey order) I thought I was getting the wrong answer.*